 Knox Co.
 Woman Charged with TennCare Drug Fraud

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated cases leading to over $5 million being repaid to TennCare, with a total estimated cost avoidance of over $176 million for TennCare, according to latest figures.
-To date, 2,269 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has identified and investigated more than 130,349 potential fraud cases leading to more than $9.2 million being repaid to TennCare.
+In the fiscal year ending June 30, 2021 total estimated cost avoidance was more than $7.5 million, according to the latest figures.
+TennCare's budget is comprised of 65 percent federal and 35 percent state dollars.
+To date, 3,144 people of been charged with TennCare Fraud.

 To access the OIG most wanted list, visit https://www.tn.gov/finance/fa-oig/fa-oig-most-wanted.html.
 Anyone with information about a wanted subject is urged to use the contact information on the page.

 Through the OIG Cash for Tips Program established by the Legislature, Tennesseans can get cash rewards for TennCare fraud tips that lead to convictions.
 Anyone can report suspected TennCare fraud by calling 1-800-433-3982, toll-free or by logging on to www.tn.gov/oig/ and following the prompts that read “Report TennCare fraud.”